-FF Govan supports up to 50 different languages such as Spanish, English, Portuguese, German, French, Italian, Dutch, Swedish, Finnish, Danish, Irish, Basque, Luxembourgian, and Icelandic in Latin and Other scripts.
+FF Govan supports up to 50 different languages such as Spanish, English, Portuguese, German, French, Italian, Dutch, Swedish, Finnish, Danish, Irish, Basque, Icelandic, and Luxembourgian in Latin and other scripts.

 Please note that not all languages are available for all formats.

 With the FF Govan series, type-setting becomes type-sculpting.
 FF Govan is a small family of chunky sans serif faces; there are three widths available.

 In 1999, Glasgow was the UK City of Architecture and Design.
 MetaDesign, then based in Berlin, London, and San Francisco, performed a great degree of creative work for this campaign.
 Included in this was a special typeface, designed by Erik Spiekermann and Ole Schäfer.

 In design circles, Glasgow is famous for the art nouveau work of the Charles Rennie Mackintosh (1868–1928).
 While working on the typeface that would become FF Govan, Schäfer chanced upon a note from Prof. Andy MacMillian of the Mackintosh School of Architecture that described Glasgow as “Scottish in its stone, European in its urban pedigree, American in its gridiron plan.”
 It was important that the Glasgow typeface would be flexible.
 The fonts include a number of alternates, ligatures, and icons.

 FF Govan ties together contemporary sans serif letterforms with elements reminiscent of Mackintosh’s lettering.
 The original FF Govan family was released in the pre-OpenType days; it included alternate fonts with the stylistically different letterforms, as well as versions of letters with overscores and underscores – thick lines above or below reduced-sized letters.